AviatrixSystems/avxlabs-docs/ace_ops/docs/lab8.md

 Remove the inspection Policy
 ```

-Congratulations, you have completed all labs and created a nice set of DCF rules across your Hybrid-cloud infrastructure!
+Congratulations, you have completed all labs and created a nice set of DCF rules across your hybrid-cloud infrastructure!
+The next lab, however, will be a bit of a challenge because there won't be a walkthrough.